Knightsbridge: Crime

 For centuries, the area was renowned as the haunt of highwaymen, robbers and cutthroats targeting travellers on the western route out of London, but its fortunes were transformed in the 19th century.
 However, the area has been a target of several high-profile crimes.

 In September and October 1975, the Spaghetti House siege happened.

 In November 1975, two civilians were killed by the Provisional Irish Republican Army (IRA) in the Walton's Restaurant bombing.

 In 1980, the Iranian Embassy siege took place, lasting several days.
 It ended when the Special Air Service stormed the building, which was on live television.

 In 1983, three Christmas shoppers and three Metropolitan Police officers were killed by an IRA car bomb outside Harrods.

 In 1987, the Knightsbridge Security Deposit centre was the target of a robbery worth £60 million.

-In 2005, 22-year-old beautician Clare Bernal was gunned down by her ex-boyfriend Michal Pech on the shopfloor of Harvey Nichols in front of colleagues and shoppers before Pech fatally turned the gun on himself.
+In 2005, 22-year-old beautician Clare Bernal was gunned down by her Slovak ex-boyfriend Michal Pech on the shopfloor of Harvey Nichols where she was finishing her shift in front of colleagues and shoppers before Pech fatally turned the gun on himself.
 The case attracted extensive coverage in the media, and Clare's mother Patricia has since led a campaign to address flaws in the system, which allowed her daughter's murder to happen.

 Many residential buildings are heavily covered by CCTV and are staffed by security guards, and railings or bars on lower floor windows are commonplace.